YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTSECLEN
 --------------------

-REPLINSTSECLEN, REPLINSTSECLEN Secondary replication instance name xxxx should be 1 to 15 characters long
+REPLINSTSECLEN, Secondary replication instance name xxxx should be 1 to 15 characters long

 MUPIP Error: This error is issued by any mupip replic -source command that specifies a secondary instance name.
 This error is issued if the secondary instance name was specified either through the -instsecondary qualifier or through the environment variable gtm_repl_instsecondary and if the name was longer than 15 characters or was the empty string.